petru-braha/RR-application/README.md

 ## To do / questions / future improvements

+- conc_serv
 - experiment
+- if one of them crapa
 - increase safety with two running servers: one on my computer, one on the faculty's server, every update on the main server will tcp its way to the second one

 - random generator std::hash<> bug